UofTPsychProg-fall-2019/Project2-nosmasa/README.md

 Graph 4 shows all individuals within the study relationships to each other

-The Scree plot attached demonstrates:
+The Scree plot.PNG is
 The eigenvalues of factors and is used to determine the number of factors to retain in an exploratory correspondence analysis.
 The eigenvalues here for dimension 1 = 0.1415, 16.93% varience explained and dimension 3 = 0.1207, 14.43% variance explained

+Visualize Diagnosis Age Sex Graph.PNG is a visualization of diosgnstic status by age filtered by sex.

 Legend for the variables in the excel sheet:
 ID	= Subject ID